 You will create a print public service announcement (PSA) concerning a social issue connected with a real-life non-profit organization.
-The PSA design must be informed by one of the theories or persuasion principles we learn in the course.
+The PSA design must be informed by theories and/or persuasion principles we learn in the course.
 The final project consists of the following: